Prefect1109/Itexus-Mobile-Rules-And-Helpers/Pull Requests/README.markdown

 # The Official Itexus Mobile Pull Requests Guide.

-We're using pull requests to enhance code cleanliness and codebase understandability for all of our iOS team members.
+We're using pull requests to enhance code cleanliness and codebase understandability for all of our Mobile team members.
 After creating a pull request you need to notify the rest of the team by posting a Slack message in #pull-request channel.
 For standardizing the flow of reviewing, we use 8 rules

 ## Rules